Qiskit/documentation/README.md

 </Admonition>
 ```

 We also have a specialized admonition for Qiskit Code Assistant prompt suggestions.
+Warning: avoid a trailing comma on the last entry in `prompts`!

 ```mdx
 <CodeAssistantAdmonition